samnags/node-mongo-api/notes.md

 - SQL is a table
 - NoSQL is a collection which is more of an array of objects

-- Where an entry in in SQL is a row
+- Where an entry in SQL is a row
 - In NoSQL, it's a document

 - In SQL, there are columns (like name, age)